OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 abe [-debug] [-useenv=yourenv] unpack <backup.ab> <backup.tar> [password]
 ```

-[password]: is the password when your android device asked you earlier.
+`[password]` is the password when your android device asked you earlier.
 For example here is: 123

 ```bash
 java -jar abe.jar unpack backup.ab backup.tar 123